-Applying for a residence document for British nationals and members of their family who are nationals of a third country, covered by the Withdrawal Agreement (for persons who are residents on 31 December 2020)
+Applying for a residence document for a British national and a member of their family, third-country national, as beneficiaries of the Withdrawal Agreement (for Luxembourg residents on 31 December 2020)

 Last update

-They are still entitled to reside in Luxembourg not only during but also after the end of the transition period.
+They were thus still entitled to reside in Luxembourg not only during but also after the end of the transition period.

-Although entitlement to residence and the associated rights will remain similar to those they currently enjoy as EU citizens, they will be required to obtain a new residence document attesting that they are beneficiaries of the Withdrawal Agreement; this will replace the current residence permit.
+Although entitlement to residence and the associated rights remained similar to those they currently enjoy as EU citizens or family members of a EU citizen, they will be required to obtain a new residence document attesting that they are beneficiaries of the Withdrawal Agreement and replacing the residence document they previously held as a EU citizen or as a family member of a EU citizen.

 The following must apply for the new residence document: